-The聽Hemophilia Federation of America’s (HFA) grassroots “Voices Campaign” recently launched at the 2009 Educational Symposium in Indianapolis, IN is gaining momentum by collecting powerful stories from community members.
+The聽Hemophilia Federation of America’s (HFA) grassroots “Voices Campaign” recently launched at the 2009 Educational Symposium in Indianapolis and is gaining momentum by collecting powerful stories from the bleeding disorders community.

-The Hemophilia Federation of America is a national 501(c)(3) organization consisting of 聽30 member organizations and numerous individual members who offer assistance and grassroots advocacy on behalf of the bleeding disorders community. 聽聽Incorporated in 1994, the HFA provides programs and services to improve the quality of life for persons with hemophilia and von Willebrand disease (VWD).
+The Hemophilia Federation of America is a national 501(c)(3) organization consisting of 聽30 member organizations and numerous individual members who offer assistance and grassroots advocacy on behalf of the bleeding disorders community.
+Incorporated in 1994, HFA provides programs and services to improve the quality of life for persons with hemophilia and von Willebrand disease (VWD).